jasp-stats/jasp-desktop/Resources/Help/analyses/equivalencebayesianonesamplettest.md

 - Descriptives: Sample size, sample mean, sample standard deviation, standard error of the mean for each measure.

 ### Missing Values
- - Exclude cases per dependent variable: In case of multiple t-tests within a single analysis, each test will be conducted using all cases with valid data for the dependent variable for the particular t-test.
+ - Exclude cases analysis by analysis: In case of multiple t-tests within a single analysis, each test will be conducted using all cases with valid data for the dependent variable for the particular t-test.
 Sample sizes may therefore vary across the tests.
 This options is selected by default.
  - Exclude cases listwise: In case of multiple t-tests within a single analysis, each t-test will be conducted using only cases with valid data for all dependent variables.
 Sample size is therefore constant across the tests.

 ### Prior